chharvey/schemaorg-jsd/README.md

 You can semantically mark up your data using the Schema.org vocabulary with JSON-LD syntax.
 If you have a TypeScript API, you can import this project’s TypeScript to catch any type errors before runtime.
-Then, to prevent additional runtime errors or SEO mistakes, you can validate your markup against the JSON schemata (multiple “schemas”) in this project.
+Then, to prevent additional runtime errors or SEO mistakes, you can validate your markup against the JSON schemata in this project.